Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 important rules:

 -   Don't modify the superclass template in place; make a copy before modifying.
--   If you're doing anything expensive, like copying or modifying an exisitng the template, you should memoize the modified template so you don't have to regenerate it when the getter is called.
+-   If you're doing anything expensive, like copying or modifying an existing template, you should memoize the modified template so you don't have to regenerate it when the getter is called.